seanh101/couch-potato/README.md

 # Couch Potato

+*** has been updated for better usability.
+README updates to come soon

 Couch Potato is a full-stack, single-page application that allows users to discover new movies, find out where they're streaming, and save their favorite movies to watch later.
 With Couch Potato, you can easily explore a wide range of movies and keep track of your personal watchlist.

 ## Screenshot(s)